GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 5. Visit [http://localhost:8080](http://localhost:8080) to see the Phoenix welcome screen running locally from your release.

+6. After you stop the application, delete the `tmp` directory (which is where `hello.run` extracts to).
+Otherwise, if you make changes and try running again, `hello.run` may use the existing extraction rather than the new code.
+Additionally, make sure you stop `cloud_sql_proxy` when you are done testing.

 ## Building a release for deployment